snoop2head/KoGPT-Joong-2/README.md

 - [글스타그램 데이터셋](https://github.com/Keracorn/geulstagram)

 ### Pretrained Model
 For the backbone model, Ko-GPT-Trinity 1.2B was used.
-Ko-GPT-Trinity 1.2B is a transformer model designed using SK telecom's replication of the GPT-3 architecture.
+Ko-GPT-Trinity 1.2B is a transformer model which is SK telecom's replication of the GPT-3 architecture.

 ### References